hkankyilmaz/countries/README.md

 Firstly, You should fork/download repo to your github/pc after than open the app with VS Code and follow the below commands...

+If You will faced any problem about Prisma SQLite You should reset the prisma db via prisma CLI.

 ## 💻 Setup <br>

 ### Install Dependencies